- User preferences

 - If you’re using G Suite single-sign in, please see instructions here.

 Add an extra layer of security to your Capsule account by enabling two-factor authentication, also known as two-step verification or 2FA.
 When enabled, it requires you to enter a verification code generated by your phone in addition to your username and password when you log in.

 If your Capsule account is integrated with your G Suite domain and you log in to Capsule via G Suite you will need to enable two-factor authentication from your G Suite settings instead.

 - In order to use two-factor authentication, you will need an authenticator app on your smartphone or tablet.
 If you don’t already have one, we recommend either of the following apps which can be downloaded from the App Store or Play Store.

 Click on your name in the top menu bar and then My Preferences Password and Security

 Scroll to the Two-factor authentication section, click Enable now and then follow the onscreen instructions

 In the event you lose access to the authenticator app on your phone, you can ask an administrator on your Capsule account to temporarily disable two-factor authentication for you.

 Alternatively you can configure a backup phone number so that you can recover from this situation yourself.
-Account owners are always required to configure a backup phone number.
+Super Administrators are always required to configure a backup phone number.
 See Regaining access using your backup phone number for details of how the recovery process works.

 To add a backup phone number, click on your name in the top menu bar My Preferences Password and Security and then Add now in the two-factor authentication section.